Improve environmental efficiencies in fuel standards and design

 Although federal emission rules are changing to improve heavy and light trucks, a further strategy is to encourage electric light freight vehicles.
 For under 3.5 tonnes, conventional trucks have high emissions / tonne-km (Edwards-Jones et al., 2008), so presumably all electric or hybrid light trucks can bring down emissions more quickly than just changing standards for combustion engines and their vehicles.
-For trucks over 3.5 tonnes, electric power is not that viable an option.
+For trucks over 3.5 tonnes, electric power is a less viable option, although battery innovation continues to improve.

 LCA reveals that, due to battery components and assembly, production impacts on the environment are more significant for electric light vehicles than combustion ones, but use impacts are significantly lower, depending on the electricity mix.
 Sensitivity analysis suggests that the cleaner the electricity mix, the lower the overall GHG emissions (Hawkins et al., 2012).